cvxgrp/simulator/README.md

 ### Analyse results

 The loop above is filling up the desired positions.
-The portfolio object is now ready for further analysis.
+After triggering the `build()` the resulting portfolio is ready for further analysis.
 It is possible dive into the data, e.g.

 ```python